LewisYoul/Curriculum_Vitae/README.md

 - MSc in Wild Animal Biology.
 - Focussed on the epidemiology of wildlife disease.
-- Completed projects using R, ArcGIS and qPCR.
+- Completed tasks using R, ArcGIS and qPCR.
+- Individual research project.

 #### University of Wales - Aberystwyth (September 2007 - July 2010)

 - BSc in Zoology
 - Grade achieved: 2.1
 - Animal biology degree with emphasis on animal physiology, behaviour and anthropomorphic impact.
+- Research thesis on the global impact of a fungal pathogen of amphibians.

 #### Other Qualifications

-- **Institute of Animal Technology** - *Personal License* - Modules 1 - 4
+- **Institute of Animal Technology** - *Personal License* - Modules 1 - 4: Allowing the practice of regulated procedures.

 ***